Estimated reading time: 38 minutes

 After lunch our driver picked us up at Porta San Giovani and drove us through the Tuscan countryside to the Torciano property about 20 minutes away.
 We had booked the Wine tasting a grape stomping experience for a taste of what life was like in the vineyards was like a few decades ago during the vendemia or harvest.

-Day 5 – The Porta di Cielo
+Day 5 – The Porta del Cielo Tour at Siena Cathedral

 Because one day is not enough, we returned to the Duomo on day 5 to complete the Porta di Cielo (heaven’s gate) tour which we had pre-booked earlier in the week.
 Around 11 am, we made our way to the meeting point inside the Cathedral, taking a few additional images of the grandiose interior.